672368201/x1c7-hackintosh/README.md

 <details><summary><strong>TRACKPAD</strong></summary>
 <br>

-To improve the Trackpad in macOS, you have to disable `Force Click and haptic feedback` in `System Preferences -> Trackpad`
+To improve the Trackpad in macOS, you need to enable `Tap to click` in `System Preferences -> Trackpad`

 </details>